-(c) Census Data.
-Where this chapter requires the use of census or American Community Survey data, the Department shall use the most current data available as of October 1, 2016, unless specifically otherwise provided in federal or state law or in the rules.
-The availability of more current data shall generally be disregarded.
-For Rural Area and Urban Area designations, the Department shall use in establishing the designations, the U.S. Census Bureau's Topographically Integrated Geographic Encoding and Referencing ("TIGER") shape files applicable for the population dataset used in making such designations. (d) Public Information Requests.
+(c) Data.
+Where this chapter requires the use of American Community Survey data, the Department shall use the most current data available as of October 1, 2017, unless specifically otherwise provided in federal or state law or in the rules.
+All American Community Survey data must be 5-year estimates, unless otherwise specified.
+The availability of more current data shall be disregarded.
+Where other data sources are specifically required, such as Neighborhoodscout, the data available after October 1 but before the Application Acceptance Period, will be permissible.
+The NeighborhoodScout report submitted in the Application must include the report date.

+(d) Public Information Requests.
 Pursuant to Tex.
 Gov’t Code, §2306.6717, any pre-application and any full Application, including all supporting documents and exhibits, must be made available to the public, in their entirety, on the Department's website.
 The filing of a pre-application or Application with the Department shall be deemed as consent to the release of any and all information contained therein, including supporting documents and exhibits, and as a waiver of any of the applicable provisions of Tex.
-Gov’t Code, Chapter 552, with the exception of any such provisions that are considered by law as not subject to a waiver.
+Gov’t Code, Chapter 552, with the exception of any such provisions, if any, as are considered by law as confidential and have been identified as such by the Applicant.
+The fact that an Applicant identifies any particular materials as confidential does not mean that they will, if made the subject of a request under the Texas Open Records Act, be withheld from production, that being a matter to be determined by the Office of the Attorney General.
+To the extent that an Applicant provides materials from a third party it is the responsibility of the Applicant to confirm with the third party whether any assertion of confidentiality is applicable.
+The Department will proceed on the basis of those assertions in or in connection with the Application having been reviewed by the Applicant with such persons as it deemed necessary, and no third party may assert the confidentiality of any such materials that were not, at the time of submission, identified as confidential.

 (e) Responsibilities of Municipalities and Counties.
-In providing resolutions regarding housing de-concentration issues, threshold requirements, or scoring criteria, municipalities and counties should consult their own staff and legal counsel as to whether such resolution will be consistent with Fair Housing laws as they may apply, including, as applicable, consistency with any Fair Housing Activity Statement-Texas (“FHAST”) form on file, any current Analysis of Impediments to Fair Housing Choice, any Affirmatively Further Fair Housing analysis, or any current plans such as one year action plans or five year consolidated plans for HUD block grant funds, such as HOME or CDBG funds.
+In providing resolutions regarding housing de-concentration issues, threshold requirements, or scoring criteria, municipalities and counties should consult their own staff and legal counsel as to whether such resolution(s) will be consistent with Fair Housing laws as they may apply, including, as applicable, consistency with any Fair Housing Activity Statement-Texas (“FHAST”) form on file, any current Analysis of Impediments to Fair Housing Choice, any current Assessment of Fair Housing, or any current plans such as one year action plans or five year consolidated plans for HUD block grant funds, such as HOME or CDBG funds.

 (f) Deadlines.
 Where a specific date or deadline is identified in this chapter, the information or documentation subject to the deadline must be submitted on or before 5:00 p.m.
 Austin local time on the day of the deadline.
 If the deadline falls on a weekend or holiday, the deadline is 5:00 p.m.
 Austin local time on the next day which is not a weekend or holiday and on which the Department is open for general operation.
-Unless otherwise noted deadlines are based on calendar days.
+Unless otherwise noted or otherwise required in statute deadlines are based on calendar days.

 §10.3.Definitions.